-The outlook for Regional Software Holdings Limited, the IRIS product and collaboration within the sector is bright, and there are significant opportunities to support the activities and achievements of New Zealand regional councils.
+The outlook for Regional Software Holdings Limited, the IRIS product and collaboration within the sector is bright and there are significant opportunities to support the activities and achievements of New Zealand regional councils.

 Financially, the company is in a sound position as planned.
 Its revenue comes from licence charges and fees.
-This funding is used to maintain and develop the IRIS product.
+This funding is used for the maintenance and development of the IRIS product.
 The company does not trade to make a profit; it charges to cover its planned level of expenditure.